Anchor and D-Ring Lifting Shackles

 Galvanized and stainless steel shackles are available in screw pin, bolt type and round pin configurations.

-Tri-State Rigging Equipment is a service provider and distributor for all industrial crane shackles for rigging and lifting serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Tri-State Rigging Equipment is a service provider and distributor for all industrial crane shackles for rigging and lifting serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.